-INST 170/POSC 170: International Relations
+- INST 170/POSC 170: International Relations

-INST 281/POSC 281: American National Security Policy
+- INST 281/POSC 281: American National Security Policy

 Four Elective Courses:

-Electives taken should come from a minimum of two departments and should be selected in consultation with one's Security Studies advisor.
-Students may choose among a range of courses focusing on:
+Electives taken should come from a minimum of two departments and should be selected in consultation with one's security studies advisor.
+Students may choose among a range of courses focusing on the following issues:

-- National security issues
+- 1. National security

-- Transnational security issues
+- 2. Transnational security

-- Conflict resolution & security promotion
+- 3. Conflict resolution & security promotion

-- Human rights and human security
+- 4. Human rights and human security

 A Senior Capstone Seminar:

 A senior seminar in International Studies or an approved seminar in another department.

+Sexuality Studies

+See Women's, Gender and Sexuality Studies.

 Social Innovation and Entrepreneurship

 CERTIFICATION

 Certificate Requirements:

-SINE 201: Introduction to Social Innovation and Entrepreneurship (Spring semester)

-SINE 400: Senior Seminar in Social Innovation and Entrepreneurship (Fall semester)

-Four electives

-Experiential learning component

-Student dossier

-In the introductory course (SINE 201), students will write a reflection essay in which the student describes their interest in and goals for this certificate and suggests a tentative plan for simultaneously achieving these personal goals and for completing the certificate.
+- SINE 201: Introduction to Social Innovation and Entrepreneurship (Spring semester) - SINE 400: Senior Seminar in Social Innovation and Entrepreneurship (Fall semester) - Four electives - Experiential learning component Student dossier In the introductory course (SINE 201), students will write a reflection essay in which the student describes their interest in and goals for this certificate and suggests a tentative plan for simultaneously achieving these personal goals and for completing the certificate.
 This essay becomes the initial element of the student's dossier from which students will build their program.
 The Senior Seminar (SINE 400) is the culminating course that draws upon, makes sense of, and connects the introductory course, the student's choice of electives, and their experiential learning component.

-COURSES

-Electives.
+COURSES Electives.